Mail Code: 94305-2160

 HUMBIO 123.
 Obesity in America: Clinical and Public Health Implications.
 3-4 Units.

 Interdisciplinary clinical, research, and policy approaches.
 The prevalence, predictors, and consequences of obesity and diabetes; biological and physiological mechanisms; clinical treatments including medications and surgery; and the relevance of behavioral, environmental, economic, and policy approaches to obesity prevention and control.
-Prerequisite: Human Biology core or equivalent, or consent of instructor.
+Undergraduate prerequisite: Human Biology core or equivalent, or consent of instructor.
+HumBio students must enroll in HUMBIO 123.
+CHPR Master's students who are not medical students enroll in CHPR 223 for a letter grade.
+Priority for enrollment given to CHPR master's students.

 HUMBIO 126.
 Promoting Health Over the Life Course: Multidisciplinary Perspectives.
 3 Units.

+(HUMBIO students must enroll in HUMBIO 126.
+CHPR students must enroll in CHPR 226 for a letter grade.)
 Disease prevention and health promotion topics pertinent to different stages of the life span emphasizing healthy lifestyle and reducing risk factors in both individuals and communities.
 Focus is on scientific investigation, the application of behavioral science to risk reduction strategies, and the importance of health promotion as a social and economic imperative.
-Topics include: epidemiology of chronic diseases; social determinants of health, behavior change; obesity, nutrition, and stress; young adult, mid-life and aging health issues; health care delivery and public health system; workplace wellness programs; and environmental and international issues.
-Prerequisite: Human Biology core or equivalent, or consent of instructor.
+Topics include: epidemiology of chronic diseases; social determinants of health, behavior change; obesity, nutrition, and stress; children, young adult, mid-life and aging health issues; health care delivery and public health system; workplace wellness programs; and other additional issues.
+Undergraduate prerequisite: Human Biology Core or equivalent or consent of instructor.
+Students enrolled in CHPR 226 must complete additional assignments appropriate for its Masters level listing.

 HUMBIO 127A.
 Community Health: Assessment and Planning I. 4 Units.